 The selection process is a complicated process as it has to ensure the right candidates for the right position at right time. and also the HR department’s activity is to employ the right person in the right area at the right time.
 So, the steps of a selection process are very precious considering the selection of the right individuals with the required qualifications.
 HR managers may play a vital role in this stage if he or she is well aware of the overall process structure.
-You should have to keep in mind that there is no shortcut way of accurate assessment of a candidate.
-So, the hiring process is most complicated.
+You should have to keep in mind that there is no shortcut way of an accurate assessment of a candidate.
+So, the hiring process is the most complicated.

 Steps of a Constructive Selection Process

 The important steps of a selection process can be expressed below:

 Step 1: Conduction of Preliminary Interview

 The ultimate purpose of this step of the selection process is to eliminate inappropriate candidates and choose the best one.
 To complete this step accurately, organizations can follow any types of interview that can be applied easily in the organization’s selection process and briefly described below: